What Is Mental Health?

 Mental illness is a general term that refers to a group of illnesses that affect the way we think, feel and act.
 Mental illnesses are of different types and degrees of severity, some of the major types are depression, anxiety, schizophrenia and bipolar mood disorder.

-In Australia, approximately one in five will experience some form of mental illness every year, and one in two will experience a mental health issue
+In Australia, approximately one in five will experience some form of mental illness every year, and one in two will experience a mental health problem

 It’s estimated that the annual cost of mental illness in Australia is approximately $70 billion, which includes the costs from loss of productivity and participation in the workforce (National Mental Health Commission, 2017).

-The cost and impact mental illness has on our community, both financially and personally, are too high to ignore.
-Prevention and early intervention are the most effective way to improve our community health.
+The personal and financial cost of mental illness are too high to ignore.
+Prevention and early intervention, including engaging in activities that keep us mentally healthy, including engaging in activities that keep us mentally healthy, are the most effective way to improve our community health.

 Mentally Healthy WA’s vision is a society that values mental health and where everyone has the opportunity to be mentally healthy.